 -

-Forms: X-Ray Program
+Forms and Instructions: X-Ray Program

 Utah X-ray forms compiled by the Division of Waste Management and Radiation Control including instructions and Community Portal access.
 Related Links Qualified Experts Forms and Instructions Beginning in January of 2023 persons seeking to be registered as a Qualified Expert and those needing to renew their registration will do so using an electronic process via…